-Having said that, I do think a further warning was warranted by the time Miss L made her next payment of £4,000.
-By this point Miss L had sent over £7,500 in quick succession to a cryptocurrency provider and the payments were also increasing - which is typical of a scam.
+Having said that, I do think a further warning was warranted by the time Miss L made her next payment of £8,000.
+By this point Miss L had sent over £12,000 to cryptocurrency provider's and the payments were also increasing - which is typical of a scam.
 At this stage I'm satisfied a proportionate intervention would've been human interaction and taking Miss L into the chat function.

-If Revolut had provided a warning of the type described, would that have prevented the losses Miss L suffered from payment 6?
+If Revolut had provided a warning of the type described, would that have prevented the losses Miss L suffered from payment 3?

 Had Revolut spoken to Miss L, I find it more likely than not that the scam would've been exposed.
 I say this as I'm not aware of Miss L having a cover story or being coached by the scammer.
 Miss L was also making large payments to what she thought was a task-based job, and once she described this to a Revolut advisor, I'm satisfied they would've been on notice that Miss L was falling for a scam and could've broken any spell Miss L may have been under.
+The investigator has correctly pointed out that the scammer had told Miss L to lie if she had been questioned about the purpose of the payments, but her cover story was limited to paying a friend.
+Given these payments were identifiably going to a crypto provider, I'm satisfied that good intervention questions ought to have uncovered the scam.
+We also have no evidence Miss L did chose to follow the scammers instructions and mislead anyone, as there was no intervention from any of the firms involved in the payments.